AlexisCast/test-vl-alexiscast/README.md

 ## Getting Started

-- NOTE: The API endpoints use are in render.
+- NOTE: The API endpoints used are in Render.
 On the first attempt it will 'wake' the server, which can delay requests by 50 seconds or more.
 Try several times some times it takes longer.

 First, run the development server: